Arnab-Afk/hackx/README.md

-# Zkloud — Trustless Agentic Cloud Infrastructure
+# COMPUT3 — Trustless Agentic Cloud Infrastructure

 > **Tagline:** "Every cloud provider asks you to trust them.
 We're the only one that proves you can't."